Join Us Members Area

 The panel sessions mirror how our legal work runs in parallel with current events.
 Participants confirmed so far include:

 International Criminal Law: In light of unwarranted US Sanctions on the ICC, what scope for national courts and other mechanisms to step up in the fight against impunity for atrocity crimes?
-Ward Ferdinandusse, the Deputy Specialist Prosecutor of the Kosovo Specialist Chambers, Natia Navrouzou, Executive Director of Yazda – a Yazidi-focussed global NGO addressing justice and accountability in relation to the ISIS genocide against the Yazidi community in Iraq, Martin Hackett, Counter-terrorism Expert, UN Office of Counterterrorism, UNOCT, International Counsel with the EU Project Pravo-Justice & Axiom International Ltd, UK barrister Lincoln House Chambers, and Luke Vidal, Partner at SLV Partners & Askolds, Paris Bar Advocate in the Lafarge Syria/ISIS criminal case.
-The panel to be moderated by James Onalaja, Barrister 187 Chambers.
+Ward Ferdinandusse the Deputy Specialist Prosecutor of the Kosovo Specialist Chambers, Natia Navrouzou Executive Director of Yazda – a Yazidi-focused global NGO addressing justice and accountability in relation to the ISIS genocide against the Yazidi community in Iraq, Martin Hackett Counter-terrorism Expert, UN Office of Counterterrorism, UNOCT, International Counsel with the EU Project Pravo-Justice & Axiom International Ltd, UK barrister Lincoln House Chambers, and Luke Vidal Partner at SLV Partners & Askolds, Paris Bar Advocate in the Lafarge Syria/ISIS criminal case.
+The panel to be moderated by James Onalaja Barrister, 187 Chambers.

 Family: A session on The Hague Convention and international child abduction.
-Speakers include Michael Gration KC, barrister, 4PB, Amy Rowe, Partner, Hunters and Karen O’Leary, Senior Partner, Head of Family & Child Law, Caldwell & Robinson.
+Speakers include Michael Gration KC barrister, 4PB, Amy Rowe Partner, Hunters Law LLP; Karen O’Leary Senior Partner, Head of Family & Child Law, Caldwell & Robinson and Vanessa Ndoumbe Nkotto Partner, OratioFortis Avocates, Geneva.
+Chaired by Amy Scollan Partner, Hunters Law LLP.

-Climate: Dame Eleanor Sharpston KC member of the Aarhus Convention Compliance Committee & Hannah Godfrey, Bar of Ireland.
+Climate: Chaired by Dame Eleanor Sharpston KC member of the Aarhus Convention Compliance Committee, with Acland Bryant Garden Court Chambers and Hannah Godfrey Bar of Ireland.

 Please note you will need your passport or ID card for the ICC visit.